pandallel/quilt/memory-bank/progress.md

 ## Project Status

 The project is in the **implementation stage**.
 Milestone 8: "Basic Swatching Actor Creation" has been completed, adding a new actor to the pipeline that listens for `MaterialCut` events.
-The SwatchingActor is integrated into the orchestrator and follows the same backpressure pattern as the CuttingActor.
+The next step is Milestone 9: "Define Swatch Structures & Repository Trait", the first step in the newly refined plan for implementing swatching.

 ## Current Status